-We all know the stereotype of the happy old couple that have been sweethearts since high school.
+We all know the stereotype of the happy old couple who have been sweethearts since high school.
 They couldn’t possibly live without each other and every moment together is an absolute joy.
-They still smile and kiss and hold hands, and cry happy tears when they give each other meaningful anniversary presents after all those years.
+They still smile and kiss and hold hands and cry happy tears when they give each other meaningful anniversary presents after all those years.

 You don’t need me to tell you how unhealthy dependent relationships are.
-Ever had a boyfriend or girlfriend that just will not stop calling, or won’t give you five minutes to yourself?
+Ever had a boyfriend or girlfriend who just will not stop calling or won’t give you five minutes to yourself?
 Ever been that boyfriend or girlfriend?

-A relationship consists of two unique, independent individuals, linked by an appreciation for each other’s uniqueness.
-It’s okay to want each other, but there’s a difference between that and needing one another to survive or be happy.
+A relationship consists of two unique, independent individuals linked by an appreciation for each other’s uniqueness.
+It’s okay to want each other, but there’s a difference between wanting and needing one another to survive or be happy.

 - No need to consult someone else to decide on the day’s activities

 - No nay-saying or fun-making about the things you enjoy

 You don’t have anyone else’s schedule to consider.

 - You don’t have to wait for someone else to be free

 - Impromptu trips are totally do-able